14.1 Employee Health Services

-The use of alcohol, illegal drugs, or the misuse of prescription drugs is not acceptable in the County workplace.
+The use of alcohol, marijuana (THC) in any form, illegal drugs, or the misuse of prescription drugs is not acceptable in the County workplace and violates this policy.
 Such behavior seriously affects job performance and can create a danger to the public and coworkers.
 In addition, the use of illegal drugs is not acceptable at any time or place.
 The policy pertaining to a drug‐ and alcohol‐free workplace must be followed by all County employees.

 Policy and Regulations

 - The County of Henrico maintains a drug‐ and alcohol‐free workplace for all its employees.